-- Air Purifier For Large Room: GL-FS32 is suitable to be installed in a room as large as...
+- Air Purifier For Large Room: GL-FS32 is capable of completely clean a room of 2000 sqft in just 1...

-One of its biggest pros compared to our best budget Air Purifier is that it also offers protection against organic materials with its ultraviolet sterilizer.
-And it also offers coverage for a slightly larger room/apartment of 540 square feet.
+One of its biggest pros compared to our best-budget Air Purifier is that it offers protection against organic materials with its ultraviolet sterilizer.
+And it also provides coverage for a slightly larger room/apartment of 540 square feet.

-That aside, you can expect to find most of the standard stuff.
-Remote controls, an air quality sensor, sleep mode, and fan speed controls as well.
+That aside, you can expect to find most of the standard stuff: remote controls, an air quality sensor, sleep mode, and fan speed controls.

 One small downside is that there is no app for controlling the Purifier.
 Instead, you get an old-fashioned remote control.
 And while it gets the job done, we can probably all agree that smartphones are more convenient.

-Since this Air Purifier does not rely a whole lot on smart technologies, it’s also a good fit for those of you who prefer a more “traditional approach”.
-But at the same time, it’s bound to disappoint people who are accustomed to controlling everything through their phone.
+Since this Air Purifier does not rely a lot on smart technologies, it’s also a good fit for those who prefer a more “traditional approach.”
+But at the same time, it’s bound to disappoint people accustomed to controlling everything through their phones.

 - Great value

-- Comes with UV lighting at a relatively affordable price
+- It comes with UV lighting at a relatively affordable price

 - Small and lightweight

-- Only comes with a “traditional” remote controller.
+- It only comes with a “traditional” remote controller.
 No support for smart technologies such as Wi-Fi control or home/voice assistants

-- HEPA-Pure: The cheapest option that takes care of allergens, dust, mold, germs, and bacteria
+- Allergies: The cheapest option that takes care of allergens, dust, mold, germs, and bacteria

-- Fresh: Same thing but also with action against coking odor, smoke, and VOC’s
+- Allergies and Odors: Same thing but also with action against coking odor, smoke, and VOCs

-- HEPA-Heavy Smoke: Comes with more activated carbon to absorb heavy smoke and other chemicals
+- Allergies, Odors:, and Smoke: Comes with more activated carbon to absorb heavy smoke and other chemicals

-With a coverage of 700 square feet, this is also the second strongest Air Purifier on this list.
-It’s worth a place as one of the best Air Purifiers if only for that.
+With a coverage of 1300 square feet, this is also the second-strongest Air Purifier on this list.
+It’s worth a place as one of the best Air Purifiers, if only for that.

-There are controls for various fan speeds, filter, timer, speed, and lock, a turbo fan setting which is pretty self-explanatory, sleep mode, and filters that are expected to last upwards of a year before needing replacement.
+There are controls for various fan speeds, filters, timers, speed, and lock a turbofan setting that is pretty self-explanatory, sleep mode, and filters that are expected to last upwards of a year before needing replacement.

-Overall, if you don’t mind the absence of remote controls and smart functions, this is one of the best high-end Air Purifiers that you can get your hands on.
+Overall, there’s also an app to control many of the purifier’s smart functions!
+This is one of the best high-end Air Purifiers you can get your hands on.